retched/ZC-USPSRestful/README.md

 ### "The module is not showing at all even though I made my choices"

-Make sure that your store is configured to ship out of the United States and that you made sure to enter a five digit Zip Code where your orders are originating from.
+Make sure that your store is configured to ship out of the United States and that you made sure to enter a five-digit Zip Code where your orders are originating from.
 Additionally, make sure that you have chosen shipping methods to display.
 (This is part of the quotation process.
 Without these details, the module will fail and self-disable itself.)

 ### "I clicked the box to offer USPS Large Flat Rate Boxes APO/FPO/DPO but I don't see it as an option during checkout, what gives?"